Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

-The “third place” problem (and why your wallet feels it)
+The “third place” problem (and why so many of us feel it)

-You know the vibe: you want to get out of the house, see people, maybe read a book somewhere that isn’t your couch… but every option seems to start at $18 plus tip, tax, and “oops I’m here, might as well get fries.”
+You know the vibe: you want to get out of the house, see people, maybe read a book somewhere that isn’t your couch… but every option seems to come with a host, a menu, and a sense that the clock is ticking.

 So let’s build a better list.